burlachenkok/exploring-python3/python_details.md

 ```

 ## Basic data types
 Python has a number of basic types including integers, floats, booleans, and strings.
-These data types behave in ways that are familiar from other programming languages.
+These data types behave in ways that are familiar to other programming languages.

 ```python
 x = 3